onflow/defi/Flow DeFi Vision.md

 ---

-# Platform: Deribit

-## Screenshot 4
+## **Screenshot 4**
-**Image**
+**Title**: *BTC Options Chain*
+**Reference**:
 ![Screenshot 4 – BTC Options Chain](DeFi-Platforms-Comparison/Deribit-Options-Book.png)

----

-### Observations / Commentary
+### **Observations / Commentary**

-1. **BTC Options Chain View**
+1. **Classic Options Chain**
-   - Displays a traditional options chain for the **26 Dec 2025** expiry.
-   - Strikes are listed in the central column, with Calls on the left (Delta, IV, Bid/Ask) and Puts on the right (IV, Bid/Ask).
+   - Strikes listed down the middle, calls on the left, puts on the right.
-   - Real-time mark prices, implied volatilities, and open interest/position data are visible.

-2. **Comprehensive Option Details**
-   - Columns include `Δ|Delta`, `Size`, `IV Bid`, `Bid`, `Mark`, `Ask`, `IV Ask`, etc.
-   - The underlying future price is shown at **\$91,301.12**, with time to expiry listed as **292d 15h 46m**.
+   - Shows Delta, IV, Bid/Ask for each side, plus an aggregated Mark.

-3. **Tabbed Expiries**
+2. **Tabbed Expiries**
-   - Multiple expiry dates (09 MAR 25, 11 MAR 25, etc.) are selectable at the top, making it easy to switch between chains.

-4. **Greek & Volatility Snapshot**
-   - The chain highlights implied volatility for both calls and puts, providing a snapshot of expected price movement.
+   - Users can quickly jump between different maturity dates.
-   - Traders can quickly compare how volatility changes across strikes and maturities.
+   - Could see how IV or open interest changes across the term structure.

----
+3. **Implied Volatility Display**
+   - Each strike has an associated implied volatility.
+This is presumably recalculated off-chain by Deribit’s engine.
+   - Vital for options traders deciding which strike to buy or sell.

-### What It Has
+### **What It Has**

-- **Robust, Professional-Style Options Chain**
-  - Similar to a traditional brokerage or institutional options platform.
+- **Pro-Level Interface**: Similar to CME or standard equities option chain.
-- **Live Data** for each strike/expiry: implied volatility, bid/ask, mark, position size, etc.
-- **Ease of Comparison**: Calls and puts shown side by side around the current underlying price.

----
+- **Real-Time Bids & Asks**: For each strike, letting traders see the liquidity and potential slippage.
+- **Flexible Expiries & Underlying**: Could be BTC or ETH with multiple monthly or quarterly expiries.

-### What Might Be Missing (Compared to a DeFi Perspective)
+### **What Might Be Missing (Compared to a DeFi Perspective)**

 1. **On-Chain Options Settlement**
-   - Deribit centrally clears these options, whereas a DeFi solution would handle margining and final settlement on-chain.
+   - Settlement is entirely reliant on Deribit’s central matching engine and final price feeds.

+2. **Composability / Multi-Leg**
+   - While you can do multi-leg, it’s still under Deribit’s closed environment.
+DeFi might unify multiple positions across lending/AMMs.

+3. **Staked Collateral**
-   - No direct use of staked or yield-bearing tokens as collateral for options.
+   - No direct usage of yield tokens or NFT-collateral for writing options.

-2. **Automated Option Strategies**
-   - Traders must manually structure spreads (e.g., straddles, strangles, covered calls), whereas DeFi can offer vaults or smart contracts that automate multi-leg strategies with atomic execution.

-3. **Atomic Position Combining**
-   - In DeFi, it’s possible to combine an options position with a lending or AMM liquidity position, all in one transaction, thanks to composability.

----

-### Ideas / Suggestions (Drawing From This UI)
+### **Ideas / Suggestions (Drawing from This UI)**

 1. **Flow EVM Option Protocol**
-   - Present a similarly detailed chain with real-time implied vol, calls, puts, and various expiries.
-   - Settlement and margin would be managed on-chain, with transparent, trustless execution.

-2. **Composability with Yield Tokens**
-   - Traders might deposit yield-bearing assets (e.g., staked ETH) as collateral, simultaneously earning staking rewards while writing options.
-   - Could revolve around a Cadence-based system that automatically exercises or rolls options if certain conditions are met.

-3. **Multi-Leg / Strategy Vaults**
-   - Offer “one-click” strategies (covered calls, bull call spreads, iron condors) that orchestrate multiple option legs plus collateral deposit in a single transaction.
-   - Cadence ensures resource safety, so partial execution doesn’t leave leftover tokens or incomplete legs.

-4. **Integration with Perpetuals**
-   - A user could open a perpetual short on BTC to hedge delta, while selling calls in the same transaction.
-   - DeFi can unify these steps into a single, atomic flow, potentially improving capital efficiency.
+   - Replicate or surpass the chain approach, but settlement and margin are on-chain.
+   - Could incorporate oracles for implied volatility or use an AMM-like pool for option liquidity (like Hegic or Lyra on other chains).

+2. **Advanced Automated Strategies**
+   - DeFi might let you build a “covered call vault” that sells calls against a staked asset, distributing premium to depositors.
+   - In a single transaction, a user deposits tokens, a contract sells calls weekly, and the yield is auto-compounded.

+3. **Strike Groupings or Liquidity Pools**
+   - Instead of a pure order book, some DeFi options revolve around liquidity pools that cover multiple strikes.
+   - This can be simpler for new users but requires complex risk management.

 ---

-### Comparisons / Where It Could Go

-- **Compared to Deribit**
-  - A DeFi-based chain replicates advanced features like implied volatility, real-time bid/ask, and a professional UI, but also integrates with a broader ecosystem of lending, staking, and AMMs.
-  - Settlement, margin, and collateral would all be on-chain, offering transparency and composability.

-- **Potential Next Steps**
-  - Develop an on-chain options protocol on Flow EVM with robust margin management, enabling advanced strategies like covered calls on staked assets.
-  - Include a user-friendly interface that displays live implied vol, open interest, and other metrics directly from on-chain data or oracles.

----

-# Platform: Deribit

-## Screenshot 5
+## **Screenshot 5**
-**Image**
+**Title**: *Deribit Option Order Form*
+**Reference**:
 ![Screenshot 5 – Deribit Option Order Form](DeFi-Platforms-Comparison/Deribit-Place-Options-Order.png)

----

-### Observations / Commentary
+### **Observations / Commentary**

-1. **Option Order Form**
-   - The interface shows a **Call** option for 26 Dec 2025 with a strike at 90,000 BTC.
-   - Users can specify the order type (Limit / USD / IV) and quantity in BTC.
-   - Real-time stats: Mark price, future mark, 24h volume, and various Greeks (Lambda, etc.) are visible on the right.

-2. **Margin & Position Info**
-   - “Buy Margin” and “Sell Margin” indicate how much BTC is needed as collateral for each side of the trade.
+1. **Limit/USD/IV Pricing**
+   - Users can place an order by specifying a limit price in BTC, or directly in USD, or by desired implied volatility.
+   - This is a high-level feature for advanced traders who target an IV rather than a direct price.

+2. **Buy vs. Sell Margin**
+   - The form shows how much margin is needed if you buy (debit risk) vs. sell (credit risk).
-   - “Position MM impact” can be calculated to see how margin changes once the user takes a position.
+   - Also can see “Position MM Impact” to reflect how it changes your overall margin.

-3. **Greeks Panel & Bid/Ask Spread**
+3. **Greeks Panel**
-   - Shows individual quotes for different quantities, with columns for IV, bid/ask, and implied USD price.
-   - The Greeks (Delta, IV, etc.) help users gauge option pricing and risk.
+   - Displays Greeks (Delta, IV, etc.) in real time, plus a Mark Price, future mark, 24h volume, and Lambda.

-4. **Customizable Execution Types**
-   - Toggle between “Limit,” “Advanced” (like USD or IV-based entry), or “GTC” (Good ‘Til Canceled).
-   - Can reduce position size, post-only, or adjust order validity directly from this module.

----

-### What It Has

-- **Comprehensive Option Parameters**: Users can price their trades in terms of BTC, USD, or implied volatility.
+   - Traders can decide if the contract is overpriced or underpriced relative to its implied volatility.
-- **Margin Calculation**: Built-in margin estimation for both buy and sell side.
-- **Detailed Contract Specs**: Mark Price, Index, and contract expiry info all in one place.

----
+### **What It Has**

+- **Rich Order Entry**: Multiple ways to define an order, from price-based to volatility-based.
+- **Immediate Margin Calculation**: Minimizes guesswork for how much BTC or ETH you must lock up.
+- **Greeks Integration**: Nudges traders to consider how each position adds or reduces risk.

-### What Might Be Missing (Compared to a DeFi Perspective)
+### **What Might Be Missing (Compared to a DeFi Perspective)**

-1. **On-Chain Collateral Diversity**
+1. **Collateral Token Diversity**
-   - Still BTC-based margin.
-In DeFi, staked or tokenized collateral can be used for options.
+   - Only BTC margin.
+DeFi might allow staked ETH, stablecoins, or even yield tokens.
-   - No direct synergy with yield tokens or cross-protocol positions.
+   - No synergy with cross-protocol positions.

 2. **Atomic Multi-Leg Orders**
    - Traders must open individual positions manually.
 DeFi could allow bundling multiple option legs plus collateral deposit in one transaction.